SureDeveloping/Boardgame-Bar-Bonn/README.md

 The website is planned as a multi-page project.
 These pages can be accessed via the navigation menu.
 There are the Home, Menu and Contat pages.
 In addition, a thank you page has been created for sending a message, after the user has filled and sended in the contact form.
 - Feature of all pages:
     - The header with a navigation bar is positioned in the top right corner.
 This navigation bar can be used to navigate the page.
 To the left is an icon of a pair of dice, matching the boardgames theme.
+The cube also has a link that leads to the homepage

     - In addition, the footer is the same on all pages.
 The footer contains the address of the bar and the social media icon with links to instergram and facebook.

 - Home Page
     - Below the header is a background image with a view of the bar.
 On the picture you can read the words "Welcome at the BBB Boardgame Bar Bonn".
-    - The first section of the page is an About that briefly explains the bar and the concept.
+    - The first section of the page is an about section that briefly explains the bar and the concept.
-    - Followed by the 2nd section which draws attention to the news and invites you to follow a link there for more information.
+    - Followed by a section which draws attention to the news.
+There is a link which brings you to the menu page and an external link brings you to a list of all boardgames.
-    - The 3rd section is an explanation of how to "plan your first visit".
+    - The 4rd section is an explanation of how to "plan your first visit".
 It is a 4 steps guide.
 Icons have been used here to lighten up the presentation, matching the points that are explained.
-The menu is link to a subpage and the list of the game collection to an external page.
+The menu page is linked, the opening hours section and an external link to the game collection is used.
-    - The 4 section has information about the fees for playing a boardgame in the bar.
+    - The 5 section has information about the fees for playing a boardgame in the bar.
-    - The 5 section is the opening hours of the bar
+    - The 6 section is the opening hours of the bar
-    - The 6 section is directions on how to find the bar with an embedded googlemaps map.
+    - The 7 section is directions on how to find the bar with an embedded googlemaps map.
 ![](assets/images/readme-images/website-home-top.png "Screenshot homepage top") <br>
 ![](assets/images/readme-images/website-home-bottom.png "Screenshot homepage bottom") <br>

 - Menu Page:
-    - On the Menu page, is a hero image with a Headline "Boardgame Bar Bonn Menu".
+    - On the Menu page, is a hero image with a headline "Boardgame Bar Bonn Menu".
 The menu page has 2 sections.
 The 1st section contains all drinks.
 Here are 3 lists divided into hot drinks, cold drinks and alcoholic drinks.
 The 2nd section contains the dishes on offer.
 These are divided into the 4 categories Burger, Fingerfood, Sancks and Dips
 ![](assets/images/readme-images/website-menu.png "Screenshot menu page") <br>

 - Contact Page.
     - On the contact page there is a form in which you can enter your name, first name, e-mail address and telephone number.
 The phone number is optional.
 The other fields are mandatory.
     - Below this are radio buttons where you have to select the reason for the message.
 There is a choice.
 Reservation, Question Subscribe to newsletter, Request for a callback.
 This allows the messages to be pre-sorted by topic.
 This is followed by a text input field.
 With a send button underneath.
+After Sending the Message the user will get a response.
     ![](assets/images/readme-images/website-contact.png "Screenshot contact page") <br>

 - Thank You Page.
     - Thank you message for send a text via the contact form.
-Thank you is written in the image. "for your message, we will reply as soon as possible" is wirten in the footer.
+"Thank you We will be in touch shortly" is written in the middel of the side.
     ![](assets/images/readme-images/website-thanks.png "Screenshot thanks page") <br>

 - Future Implementations.
-    - Redesign the thank you page, for a better Look to the rest of the website.
-    - At first I had planned to create my own news page.
-Due to my own schedule for this project I have discarded this..
-Only the two latest news will be listed on the homepage.
-The own page will be realized in the future.
+    - At first I had planned to create seperate news page.
+This should be be realized in the future.
     - There should be more detailed pictures of the bar with the individual rooms in a page with the title "Our premises".
 These pictures will be taken by a professional photographer and were not yet available at the start of the project.
 There will also be a 3D tour of the bar so that customers can get a better impression before their visit.
     - A booking system is to be added where tables and seats can be booked and reserved online.
 This will make the staff's work easier and offer more convenience for guests, as they will receive a direct response and will not have to wait for feedback.
 At the same time, a member area is created.
 Java script and a backend are required for this.
     - The games are recorded in a separate database and guests can search for specific categories and have new games suggested to them.
 The games can also be loaned out for a limited period of time so that guests can play the games at home.
 All games in the game library are to be presented in course presentations.
 In addition, the rules should be explained in a video which is linked to the database entry.
 These instructions will be linked to the games in the store via a QR code.
 The guest can therefore also scan the QR code in the store and watch the instructions and video.